morrownr/USB-WiFi/README.md

 ```
 =====> ALFA AWUS036ACHM <=====

-Note: A problem with the Alfa AWUS036ACHM was very recently discovered.
-The problem
-appears in managed mode and shows as the inability to consistently scan 5 GHz APs.
-If you "rock" the software WiFi of/off switch you can get the 5 GHz APs to show
-eventually and once selected, everything works.
-My recommendation is on hold until
-this issue is sorted out.
-FYI: This issue appears to be adapter specific in that
-the Linksys AE6000 and Cable Matters 202043 do not show the same problem.
 ```
 Rokland - $40 USD - [ALFA AWUS036ACHM 802.11ac Dual Band High Power Mediatek MT7610U WiFi USB Adapter](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036achm-802-11ac-dual-band-high-power-ac1200-mediatek-wifi-usb-adapter) [1]